 Transfer Claimants. (i) Proof of identity of the owner of record; (ii) Proof of identity of the successor claimant; and (iii) Documentation evidencing the transfer of claim.

 Decedent's Estate.
-A. Proof of identity of the owner of record; B. Proof of personal identity of the estate administrator; and C. Certified copies of probate documents establishing the representative's right to act on behalf of the decedents estate.
+A. Proof of identity of the owner of record; B. Proof of personal identity of the estate administrator; and C. Certified copies of probate documents establishing the representative's right to act on behalf of the decedent’s estate.

 Claimant Representatives A. Proof of identity of the owner of record; B. A notarized, original power of attorney signed by the claimant on whose behalf the representative is acting; C. Proof of identity of the representative; and D. Documentation sufficient to establish the claimant's entitlement to the funds.

 Objection.
-Any party objecting to the relief sought in the motion shall, within twenty-one (21) days after service thereof, serve upon the movant and other appropriate parties and file with the Court an objection to the motion.
-If no objection is filed with the Court within twenty-one (21) days after the filing of the motion, the motion and accompanying documents may be considered by the Court without hearing.
+Any party objecting to the relief sought in the application shall, within twenty-one (21) days after service thereof, serve upon the applicant and other appropriate parties and file with the Court an objection to the application.
+If no objection is filed with the Court within twenty-one (21) days after the filing and service of the application, the application and accompanying documents may be considered by the Court without hearing.

 Notes: